tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 #### What is science

-People often perceive science as people in a white garb while looking strenuously into the microscope.
-People often believe any article published in news or Whatsapp that conform to their cognitive bias.
+Non-scientific folks often perceive science as cryptic work performed by people in a white garb strenuously looking into the microscope.
+This mystery around science leads layman to believe anything they consume online or Whatsapp as long as it conforms to their cognitive bias.

 <img src="http://footage.framepool.com/shotimg/qf/933507018-forensic-pathology-pipette-analysing-microscope.jpg" >

-However being scientific means that a theory must at least satisfy the following
+In crude terms, any scientific theory must at least satisfy the following

 1. *verifiability* (based on observation)